-We will hold the 2012 annual meeting of our stockholders at Hilton Easton, 3900 Chagrin Drive, Columbus, Ohio 43219, on Thursday, June 7, 2012 at 10:00 a.m. (local time), for the following purposes:
+We will hold the 2013 annual meeting of our stockholders at our corporate headquarters, 7500 Dallas Parkway, Suite 700, Plano, Texas 75024, on Thursday, June 6, 2013 at 10:00 a.m. (local time), for the following purposes:

-- (1) to re-elect two class III directors; - (2) to hold an advisory vote on executive compensation; - (3) to ratify the selection of Deloitte & Touche LLP as the independent registered public accounting firm of the company for 2012; and - (4) to transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.
+- (1) to re-elect three class I directors; - (2) to hold an advisory vote on executive compensation; - (3) to amend the company's certificate of incorporation to declassify the board of directors; - (4) to amend the company's certificate of incorporation to provide stockholders certain rights to call a special meeting; - (5) to ratify the selection of Deloitte & Touche LLP as the independent registered public accounting firm of the company for 2013; and - (6) to transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.

-Stockholders of record as of April 9, 2012 are the only stockholders entitled to vote at the meeting and any adjournments or postponements thereof.
+Stockholders of record as of April 8, 2013 are the only stockholders entitled to vote at the meeting and any adjournments or postponements thereof.
 You are cordially invited to attend the meeting, but whether or not you expect to attend in person, we urge you to grant your proxy to vote your shares by telephone or through the Internet by following the instructions included on the Notice of Internet Availability of Proxy Materials that you received, or if you received a paper copy of the proxy card, to mark, date, sign and return the proxy card in the envelope provided.
 You may still vote in person if you attend the meeting, even if you have given your proxy.
 Please note, however, that if a broker or other nominee holds your shares of record and you wish to vote at the meeting, you must obtain from that registered holder a proxy card issued in your name.

-Pursuant to rules promulgated by the Securities and Exchange Commission, we are providing access to our proxy materials, including this proxy statement and our annual report on Form 10-K for the year ended December 31, 2011, over the Internet.
+Pursuant to rules promulgated by the Securities and Exchange Commission, we are providing access to our proxy materials, including this proxy statement and our annual report on Form 10-K for the year ended December 31, 2012, over the Internet.
 As a result, we are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials.
 The notice contains instructions on how to access those proxy materials over the Internet, as well as instructions on how to request a paper copy of our proxy materials.
 All stockholders who do not receive a notice will receive a paper copy of our proxy materials by mail.
 This electronic distribution process reduces the environmental impact and lowers the costs of printing and distributing our proxy materials.